MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-walkthroughs/location-walkthrough.md

 ---
-title: "Walkthrough - Using Background Location" ms.prod: xamarin ms.assetid: F8EEA0FD-5614-47FE-ADAC-80A5BCA6EB5F
+title: "Walkthrough - Background Location in Xamarin.iOS"
-ms.technology: xamarin-ios
+description: "This document provides a walkthrough of how to use location information in a backgrounded Xamarin.iOS application.
+It describes necessary setup, user interface, and application states." ms.prod: xamarin ms.assetid: F8EEA0FD-5614-47FE-ADAC-80A5BCA6EB5F ms.technology: xamarin-ios